devonhk/vlc-gif-creator/README.md

 ## VLC gif generator
 --------------------

-I wrote this tool because I wanted to create gifs very quickly and in large quantities.
+I wrote this tool because I wanted to create gifs quickly and efficiently.
-This tool allows you to create gifs from VLC without ever switching windows.
+This tool allows you to effortlessly create gifs from VLC.
+Big shoutout to [moviepy](https://github.com/Zulko/moviepy).
+I wouldn't have thought of writing this tool if it was not for that library.
+Unfortunately it isn't maintained anymore.

 #### How it works
 You start by playing a video in VLC.
 Whenever you see a scene that you like, you hit the action key